zeldovich/hotcrp-buzzer/README.md

 hotcrp-buzzer
 =============

-This is a web application that helps manage conflicts during a PC meeting.
+This is a client-side web application that helps manage conflicts during a PC meeting.

 The application displays the list of conflicted PC members for the paper currently being discussed, as well as for the next two papers.
 When the